 The 2017 Census of Agriculture showed 3.0 million acres of subsurface-drained farms in Michigan, which is a 17% increase from the 2.5 million acres in 2012.
+This value is estimated to be around 3.5 million acres in 2022.
 This is mainly because high-intensity, heavy rainfall is becoming more frequent.
 Also, subsurface drainage pays well.